lzwjava/blog-source/_posts/2022-12-11-learn-anything.md

 ---

 Comment: What does life actually do to Zhiwei?
-To survive, he talks with himself in English silently as long as awake.
+Though he lives in China, to survive, he talks with himself in English silently as long as awake.